simular-ai/simular-ai.github.io/index.md

 url address of a web page, e.g., google.com

 ### waitForLoadComplete
-Whether or not to wait for a page to complete loading after typing.
+Whether or not to wait for the app or URL to complete loading.
+Default is true.

 ### waitTime
-Duration in seconds to wait after typing.
+Duration in seconds to wait after opening the app or URL, in addition to the wait for load.

 ## Return Value